particle-iot/docs/src/content/hardware/migration-guides/msom-b-series-migration-guide.md

 - Resolution is 12 bits on both.
 - SoM pin 45 (A6) on the M SoM is shared with SoM pin 53 (SWD_CLK).
 You cannot use A6 and SWD at the same time.
 If you implement SWD on your base board, driving pin A6 will prevent SWD from functioning.
 The SWD_CLK will be driven at hoot by the MCU.

+{{!-- BEGIN shared-blurb 839d8427-884c-4e59-9eee-a267cc4b0e72 --}}
+The ADCs on the M SoM (RTL872x) have a lower impedance than other Particle device MCUs (nRF52, STM32F2xx).
+They require a stronger drive and this may cause issues when used with a voltage divider.
+This is particularly true for A7, which has an even lower impedance than other ADC inputs.

+For signals that change slowly, such as NTC thermocouple resistance, you can add a 2.2 uF capacitor to the signal.
+For rapidly changing signals, a voltage follower IC can be used.
+{{!-- END shared-blurb --}}

 ### Serial

 {{!-- BEGIN do not edit content below, it is automatically generated 5458f22f-840f-4892-97cc-57e6ebd5c1bb --}}